ibm-cloud-docs/power-iaas/ordering-direct-link.md

       </tr>
     </table>

-  -The ports denoted with <sup>x</sup> indicates that they are not GRE capable but support 10gbps speed.
+- The ports denoted with <sup>x</sup> indicates that they are not GRE capable but support 10 Gbps speed.
-  -For 10 Gbps connections use the new ports that are not GRE capable.
-Ports that are GRE capable can use only upto 5 Gbps speed.
+- Ports that are GRE capable can only use upto 5 Gbps speed.
 {: note}

-3. Select the remaining options and create the Direct Link Connect instance as described in [Ordering Direct Link Connect 2.0](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#help) or [Ordering Direct Link Connect on Classic](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#ordering-direct-link-connect-on-classic) (Step 8 onwards).
+1. Select the remaining options and create the Direct Link Connect instance as described in [Ordering Direct Link Connect 2.0](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#help) or [Ordering Direct Link Connect on Classic](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect#ordering-direct-link-connect-on-classic) (Step 8 onwards).

 ## Routing considerations for VPC